All docs

 9vpy_debug_genGenerate .pdb debug symbol file

-VPy supports ROMs from 32 KB up to 4 MB with zero changes to your game code.
+VPy supports ROMs from 32 KB up to 4 MB with no changes to game code.
 Add two META directives:

 META ROM_BANK_SIZE = 16384 # always 16 KB per bank

-The compiler divides the ROM into 16 KB banks, assigns functions and assets automatically via call graph analysis, and generates all bank-switching wrappers.
-Banks 0 through N−2 are switched in at $0000–$3FFF; the last bank (helpers) is fixed at $4000–$7FFF.
+The compiler divides the ROM into 16 KB banks, assigns functions and assets via call graph analysis, and generates all bank-switching wrappers automatically.

 Supported sizes